 But the definitive proof came with the 2008 GPS survey of Woodhenge...
 "The Real Woodhenge, The Key to Stonehenge 2011."
 ISBN 978-0-9553012-8-5 (also out of print)

-29. Just one of the 140-degree alignments of West Kennet Avenue that point to where the southernmost moon will rise out of Lurkeley Hill at Standstill.
+26. The Avenue that says Moon, Moon, ad infinitum.
+This is just one of the 140-degree alignments of West Kennet Avenue that points to where the southernmost moon will rise out of Lurkeley Hill during the moon’s standstill.

 The West Kennet Avenue respects the Stone Age 10-degree rule many times over, with its megaliths producing a plethora of 140-degree azimuths aligned upon the moon like this one.